NikitaHrinko/android_sample_parser/README.md

 1. `getFullTesxt` - gets visited links, currently processed page link and depth level.
 This is a recursive procedure that stops when current depth reaches 0.
-If currently processed page was already visited (may happen due to the fact that pages have links to one-another) it doesn't process it, otherwise it reads this page and concatenates reading result with result of the same process on every page from links listed on this one.
+If currently processed page was already visited (may happen because pages have links to one-another) it doesn't process it, otherwise it reads this page and concatenates reading result with result of the same process on every page from links listed on this one.
 As a result, it returns list with every line of every page that has to be processed.